metacpan/metacpan-cpan-extracted/distros/L/LaTeX-Easy-Templates/README.md

 Then your template will access `name`'s value via ` <: $data.name :` >.

-[Text::Xslate](https://metacpan.org/pod/Text%3A%3AXslate) supports loops and conditional statements etc. etc. Read the documentation for [Text::Xslate](https://metacpan.org/pod/Text%3A%3AXslate)'s syntax:
+[Text::Xslate](https://metacpan.org/pod/Text%3A%3AXslate) supports loops and conditional statements.
+It also offers a lot of [builtin functions](https://metacpan.org/pod/Text%3A%3AXslate%3A%3AManual%3A%3ABuiltin).
+Additionally you can call user-specified perl subs (or subs from other modules) from within a template.

+Read
-[Text::Xslate::Syntax::Kolon](https://metacpan.org/pod/Text%3A%3AXslate%3A%3ASyntax%3A%3AKolon) or [Text::Xslate::Syntax::TTerse](https://metacpan.org/pod/Text%3A%3AXslate%3A%3ASyntax%3A%3ATTerse).
+the documentation for [Text::Xslate](https://metacpan.org/pod/Text%3A%3AXslate)'s syntax [Text::Xslate::Syntax::Kolon](https://metacpan.org/pod/Text%3A%3AXslate%3A%3ASyntax%3A%3AKolon) or [Text::Xslate::Syntax::TTerse](https://metacpan.org/pod/Text%3A%3AXslate%3A%3ASyntax%3A%3ATTerse).

 # TEMPLATES INCLUDING TEMPLATES

 Templates which include other templates are supported.

-Both with in-memory template strings or with on-disk template files.
+The included and the includee templates can be a combination of on-disk files and/or in-memory strings.
+Which means in-memory templates can include on-disk and vice-versa.

 ## In-memory templates